PTSD: What's It Like Living with PTSD?

 I am 29 years old.
 I work as a nanny for my nephew at the moment.
 I am on disability, and have been since 2005.
 It's hard for me to have a "real" job due to my depression, anxiety, and eating disorders.
 When I was working a real job at a hair salon, I couldn't handle it.
 My anxiety got so bad that I couldn't even breathe.
 Being around big crowds scares me and I feel that people are always staring at me for some reason.
 I have really bad social anxiety.

-My mom didn’t want to see what was really happening.
+My mom didn't want to see what was really happening.
 Finally, when she did, I started to see a therapist and a doctor who prescribed my medications.
-At 16, I was diagnosed with anorexia/bulimia, PTSD, anxiety disorder, and borderline-personality disorder.
+At 16, I was diagnosed with anorexia/bulimia, PTSD, anxiety disorder, and borderline personality disorder.
 My symptoms started when I was about 15, maybe even sooner.
-The PTSD symptoms got really bad – flashbacks, nightmares and night terrors almost EVERY night!!! (take online PTSD test) I couldn’t sleep at all.
+The PTSD symptoms got really bad - flashbacks, nightmares and night terrors almost EVERY night (take online PTSD test).
+I couldn't sleep at all.
 Insomnia was and still is a major thing I deal with.
 I have to take prescription sleeping pills every night just to get myself to sleep.

-My flashbacks started getting really bad and out of control, where i felt like EVERYTHING was happening ALL over again.
+My flashbacks started getting really bad and out of control, where i felt like everything was happening ALL over again.
 I had a boyfriend when I was 18, and he died on April 26th of 2000 in a car accident.
 That had a major toll on my health and my emotional state.
 I felt that it was all my fault.
-I blamed myself everyday and I couldn’t sleep because I would have nightmares.
+I blamed myself everyday and I couldn't sleep because I would have nightmares.
 And when I would try and sleep, I would flashback to my father being abusive.
 After he died, I no longer dated guys, I began to date only girls and still do.

 Goodness, I can go on and on about so much that has happened in my life.
 Thirteen years later and I am still in therapy.
 I've been through inpatient and outpatient therapy.

-Watch our PTSD video interview with Melissa on What It’s Like Living with PTSD.
+What It's Like Living with PTSD